cloudposse/geodesic/README.md

 It provides a fully customizable framework for defining and building cloud infrastructures backed by [AWS](https://aws.amazon.com/) and powered by [kubernetes](https://kubernetes.io/).
 It couples best-of-breed technologies with engineering best-practices to equip organizations with the tooling that enables clusters to be spun up in record time without compromising security.

-It's works with Mac OSX, Linux, and [Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+It's works natively with Mac OSX, Linux, and [Windows 10 (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or anywhere you can run Docker.

 ---